The-Microservice-Dungeon/docs/docs/quickGuide/gameBasics.md

         }

-## 4. Player issues Commandes
+## 4. Player issues Commands

 Please refer to the Chapter [Player Basics](https://the-microservice-dungeon.github.io/docs/quickGuide/howToBuildAPlayer)

 ## 5. End Game(play)

-There are three posipilities how a game should end.
+There are three possibilities how a game should end.

 * The game has reached the round number, which was defined earlier.